enzo-dante/tech_prep/README.md

 software that can execute processes simultaneously (one task doesn't have to complete before another one can start)

-CONCURRENCY BENEFITS:
+__CONCURRENCY BENEFITS__

 - free up the main thread so that it can continue working and executing, you can report progress or accept user input and perform those other tasks on the screen or in other parts of the program, while another long-running task that we kicked off in another thread continues to execute in the background.

 - might want to use threads is because an API requires us to provide one.

-PROCESS:
+__PROCESS__

 an instance of a computer program with its own memory space that's sequentially executed by a computer system that has the ability to run several computer programs concurrently.

+- every process has a memory HEAP

 ```
 java virtual machine instance ->
-        the JVM runs as a process ->
+        the JVM runs as a PROCESS ->
             running a java console application ->
                 we're initiating said PROCESS
 ```

-THREAD:
+__THREAD__

-a unit of execution within a process, each process can have multiple threads, a method for a program to "split" itself into two or more simultaneously or pseudo-simultaneously running tasks.
+a unit of execution within a process, each process can have multiple threads: a method for a program to "split" itself into two or more simultaneously or pseudo-simultaneously running tasks.

-- every process has a heap and every thread has a thread stack.
+- every thread has a memory THREAD STACK.

 ```
 // THREADS .start(): only JVM executes .run() for a given single Thread (always a new Thread instance), including priority-assigned threads, and CANNOT assume Thread instance execution order